alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/coporate-information/equality-diversity.md

 lastUpdated:
 ---

 Use this page to publish equality information and documentation, as required by law for some public bodies.
-If you’re unsure about what you’re required to publish, talk to the relevant people in your organisation.
+If you're unsure about what you're required to publish, talk to the relevant people in your organisation.

 Typically, public bodies publish: